 The best books and articles proclaim the benefits of diet revision and a ground-swell of interest and concern has engaged an ever-enlarging group of patients in the search for nutritional solutions to their health problems.
 Often, the patients who benefit from proper diet revision are distanced from a medical profession who is not interested or denies the problem of food allergy.
 Some of the issues that arise are semantic and political; some of the issues arise from vested interests attempting to control public opinion.
 Other issues involve the complex biology of food-body interactions.
 Yet other issues involve the changes in the food supply which have accelerated in the past few decades.

 When you do not know about food allergy mysterious diseases surround you.
 When you know about food allergy, a lot of common illness patterns begin to make sense.
 Linda Gamlin writing about food allergy in the New Scientist stated that: "Evidence is growing that many debilitating and chronic symptoms of ill health come from an intolerance for certain foods.
 The medical establishment finds many aspects of food intolerance difficult to swallow, but the main problem is the plethora of symptoms and the variations from one patient to another.
 Doctors working with food intolerance report more than 40 possible symptoms and conditions...the severity also varies.
 Some patients are said to have nothing more than the occasional migraine or bout of fatigue, while at the other end of the scale the sufferer is unable to work or lead any sort of normal life."

-Listen to an Overview of Allergy as Hypersensitivity Disease
+Listen to Allergy as Hypersensitivity Disease